 UPCOMING REVIT TUTORIAL: MODELLING CURTAIN WALLS

-COMING IN SEPTEMBER: In this tutorial we will begin with an overview of how to use curtain walls, add panels, grids and mullions.
+COMING SOON: In this tutorial we will begin with an overview of how to use curtain walls, add panels, grids and mullions.
 Next we will cover how to create a custom profiles and mullion families.
 Finally, you will learn how to modify mullions in a panel system, as well as place doors and place doors within the wall system.
 By the end of this tutorial you will understand how to use and create custom curtain walls within your project.

 In this introduction to Revit we will begin by explaining the overall concept behind the software and how this differs from traditional drafting software such as AutoCAD.
 Next, we will cover the user interface and teach you how to execute fundamental commands such as filtering objects, trim, offset and align.
 Finally, you will learn how to create custom walls, control wall joins and dimension objects.
 By the end of this tutorial you will understand how to use the software and be on your way to designing and documenting buildings with Autodesk Revit.